HaveAGitGat/HBBatchBeast/README.md

 D:\Videos\Converted

-It will work properly if you do this etc:
+It will work properly if you do something like this etc:

 Source: